gbgplc/loqate-verify-helmcharts/README.md

   - First spatial-api, then querycoordinator.
   - You may have to repeat this a few times (i.e. spatial-api, querycoordinator, spatial-api …)

-If the error has still not been resolved, please contact your account representative to arrange a further discussion.
+If the error has still not been resolved, please contact support@loqate.com to arrange a further discussion.

 ## TERMS AND CONDITIONS FOR USE